surprisetalk/writings/essays/The Universe is God (According to Christians).md

 - God is exactly as powerful as the universe
 - God is exactly as knowledgable as the universe

-So according to Christians, God _is_ the universe!
+So according to Christians, the universe _is_ God!